frissyn/ReplCustoms/CONTRIBUTING.md

 ### Opening Issues

 If you want to open an issue for a bug/problem please make sure to include a code snippet of the issue or a link to  the file(s) in which the problem is located.
 If you already have fix or suggestion for the issue you opened please include a code snippet or link it as well as a description of your fix.
 Simply follow the Issue template of your choice and you should be good for approval.
+Please include as much info as you can, wel will tell you if we need more info.

 ### Opening A Pull Request